marriiejayy/JavaScript-task/README.md

 ##  Practice exercise 1
 ### 📌 Objective

-Build a simple script that captures and displays personal information using variables**, template literals*, and basic data types in JavaScript.
+Build a simple script that captures and displays personal information using variables, template literals, and basic data types in JavaScript.

 ### 📋 Requirements

-1. Declare Variables**
+1. Variables
    Create variables to store the following personal details:
    - `firstName` (string)
    - `lastName` (string)